KirillSharafutdinov/revilio-ios/README.md

 - **Accuracy is not guaranteed:** The object detection, text recognition, and text reading features may sometimes produce incorrect, incomplete, or misleading results.
 - **Do not rely on Revilio in high-risk situations:** This application is **not designed** for and **must not be used** as a primary tool in situations where failure could lead to injury, legal consequences, or significant personal harm.
 This includes, but is not limited to:
-    - Navigation near roads, stairs, or other physical hazards.
+    - Navigation near roads, stairs, or other physical hazards
-    - Reading critical medical, legal, or financial documents.
+    - Reading critical medical, legal, or financial documents
-    - Identifying objects that could be dangerous if misidentified.
+    - Identifying objects that could be dangerous if misidentified
 - **Always use common sense:** The information provided by Revilio should be treated as an assistive suggestion, not an absolute truth.
 Always verify critical information through other means if possible.

 ## 📱 How to Use